Azure-Samples/azure-servicebus-messaging-samples/NetMessagingBinding/Readme.md

 #Message Sample Using WCF Services

-This sample demonstrates how to use the Windows Azure Service Bus using the WCF service model.
+This sample demonstrates how to use the Azure Service Bus using the WCF service model.

 The sample shows the use of the WCF service model to perform non-session communication via a Service Bus queue.
 The sample demonstrates this using a Ping service scenario.
 In this scenario, different senders send messages to the Ping service.
 All the messages are processed by the service.
 The service creates only one instance and processes all the messages in the same instance.